Studienorientierung & Studienwahl

 3 semesters (90 ECTS)

-Candidates selected based on their academic profile, achievements and suitability
+Candidates are selected based on their academic profile, achievements and suitability

 Language of instruction: